oleg-alexandrov/PolyView/Readme.md

 * -gridSize `integer`	Grid size
 * -gridWidth `integer`	Grid width in pixels
 * -gridColor `color`	Grid color
-* -panelRatio `double`  Ratio of width of the left panel showing the files to window width.
+* -panelRatio `double`  Ratio of width of the left panel showing the file names to window width.
 If set to zero, it will hide that panel (default = 0.2).

 # Compiling